CGA1123/slugcmplr/README.md

 up builds in the future, as per the [Buildpack API](https://devcenter.heroku.com/articles/buildpack-api)

-To guarantee full compatibility, it is recommended to run this step using Heroku's build containers. `heroku/heroku:20-build` or `heroku/heroku:18-build`.
+To guarantee full compatibility, it is recommended to run this step using Heroku's build containers. e.g. `heroku/heroku:24-build`.

 #### `release --build-dir [BUILD-DIR]`